Are you ready to stop second-guessing yourself and tune into your self-trust as a writer?

-I’m a revision coach for writers of fiction and creative nonfiction.
-If you have a first draft, I can help you
+I’m a book coach for writers of thoughtful fiction and memoir.

 Hands-on attention to the words on the page, without the disempowering effect of the red pen.
 Without setting myself up as the authority on your book and your voice.
 My approach sits somewhere on the spectrum between developmental editing and book coaching, moving along that spectrum as seems best.

 Everything I do is in the context of a collaborative process aimed at tuning into your self-trust as a writer.
 Our work is rooted in energising and profound conversations about your work and your vision.

 Craft a marketable book without second-guessing yourself.
 Nurture your self-trust as a writer.

 One intensely focused two-hour session, either in person or on skype or phone.
 Probably fuelled by caffeine.

 Alternatively, if it suits you better, we can do this entirely by email or text chat.

 In advance of our meeting, I will read your entire manuscript, and you will complete a questionnaire about your challenges, your hopes, and your vision for the book.

 When we meet we will discuss your book.
 This is my favourite thing about this work, and it’s hard to explain.
 I bring to the table my analysis, but most of all my intuition, about the book that is not quite on the page, as well as a process for getting to the heart of your story.

 You’ll come away with a new sense of clarity about your book, buzzing with targeted ideas for revision, with solutions to problems, and excited to get stuck into rewriting.